 I made this recipe in my two pound machine.

 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.
-Use the “light” crust setting.
+I used the basic setting with “light” crust.

 Because different preserves have different consistencies, it’s a good idea to check on this bread after five or ten minutes of kneading.
 Just pop the top of the bread machine and see how the dough is doing.
 It should be a smooth, round ball.
 If it’s too dry add liquid a tablespoon at a time until it looks OK.
 If it looks too wet, add flour a tablespoon at a time until it looks OK.